zebpalmer/WeatherAlerts/README.rst

 Python 2 Support
 -----------------
 Development of this program is done in Python 3.
-However the installer now supports python 2 and with each major/minor revision release I'll backport changes to the python2 code base.
+However the installer supports python 2 and with each major/minor release I'll backport changes to the python2 code base.
 I'm currently building and testing for Python 2.6, 2.7 and 3.2.
 Essentially, it should work on anything 2.6 or newer.